 The main question for professionals is: are you happy in your current role and with the amount you are getting paid?
 If you are ambitious for a new challenge, or feel you could earn more working for a new employer, it could be time to assess your options.

 If you are considering switching jobs, it is always worth assessing the market for your skills and talent.
 Your individual earning capacity will depend – to some extent – on your own level of ability, but external factors are equally important.

 Where employers are struggling to attract individuals with your level of experience, they may be willing to make a much higher offer than you were expecting.
 But should there be a good supply of available candidates, then hirers are under less pressure to make generous salary offers.

 “So, how much should I be earning?”

-If you want to know how much you should be – or could be getting paid – the guide offers information specific to your job specialisation.
-It also offers a breakdown from region to region on H1 2015 average earnings, and also includes projections for H2 2015.
+If you want to know how much you should be – or could be getting paid – the guide offers information specific to your job specialisation and a breakdown from region to region as well as projections for the next year.

 Whether you are looking for a salary comparison or salary benchmark, to negotiate a pay rise or simply want to ensure you’re being paid accordingly, the salary guide can provide valuable insights, helping you to establish an appropriate course of action.